Polychronic Tunneling: New Tunneling Processes Experiencing Euclidean and Lorentzian Evolution Simultaneously: Summary and Discussions

 \section{Summary and Discussions}

 We formulated the tunneling rate in the presence of gravity using the WdW canonical quantization and the WKB approximation.
 Our tunneling formula determines the absolute tunneling rate and there is no need of an ad-hoc normalization.
 We showed that our formula agrees with the CDL formula except that what is subtracted from the action is determined automatically.
-We also found that all the four-dimensional equations of motion are reproduced from the Hamiltonian constraint, the momentum constraints and the stationary conditions, which confirms that the WKB approximation has been executed appropriately.
+We also found that all the four-dimensional equations of motion are reproduced from the Hamiltonian constraint, the momentum constraints and the stationary conditions, which confirms that our formula is consistent with the classical mechanics.

 A unique feature of our formulation is that $\alpha^2$ can change its sign locally.
 It means that, while a region undergoes quantum tunneling, another region may experience the Lorentzian evolution simultaneously.
 It is a natural consequence of the locality of the WdW equation and is also necessary for the determination of the tunneling rate without knowing all the configuration outside the region of interest.